+Car restraints for motor vehicle occupants are compulsory.
 Child car restraints greatly reduce the risk of a child being injured or killed in a car accident.
-Make sure you buy a restraint that is suitable for your car and your child, and that meets mandatory safety requirements.
+Make sure you buy a restraint that is suitable for your child and your car, and that meets mandatory safety requirements.

-Child car restraints are fitted in the car with existing adult seatbelts and are generally suitable for children up to 10 years of age.
+Child car restraints are fitted in the car, either with existing adult seatbelts or with a lower anchorage attachment system instead of the seatbelt.
+They are generally suitable for children from birth up to around 10 years of age or with a shoulder height up to 530mm.

 Choosing the correct style of restraint

-Child car restraints reduce the risk of injury and death in a car accident.
+Child car restraints greatly reduce the risk of injury and death in a car accident.

 When children are not properly restrained they are more likely to suffer serious injuries or die in car accidents.
 Using adult seatbelts too early, incorrectly and using lap-only seatbelts increase a child’s risk of injury or death.

-- Be careful when buying online.
+- Be careful when buying online, especially from individual sellers or suppliers based overseas.
 You should check that your child car restraints and booster cushions:

 - meet mandatory Australian safety requirements